 According to FHWA guidelines, McCurtain County and the surrounding counties are in an economically distressed area (Exhibit 15).
-Per capital income in McCurtain County (at \$18,267 in 2009) is less than 68 percent of the U.S. national average, and is 81 percent of the state of Oklahoma average.
-In addition, 27 percent of the county's population lives below the poverty rate (2009 data), nearly double the rate in the US at that time (14 percent).
-Unemployment in McCurtain County is currently 8.9 percent.
-Unemployment in Red River County, Texas, just six miles to the south of Valliant, is 12.4 percent (both figures from BLS for August 2011).
+Per capita income in McCurtain County (at \$17,456 in 2010) is less than 64% of the U.S. national average, and is 76% of the state of Oklahoma average.
+In addition, 28% of the county's population lives below the poverty level (2010 data), double the rate in the US at that time (14%).
+Unemployment in McCurtain County is currently 8.8%.
+Unemployment in Red River County, Texas, just six miles to the south of Valliant, is 17.5% (both figures from BLS for November 2011).
 This combination of low income and unemployed and underemployed workers in Valliant and the surrounding region indicate that the construction aspects of this project would provide great opportunities for a speedy and positive impact on some of the hardest-hit parts of our national economy.